laravel/spark-docs/localization.md

 <a name="right-to-left-theme"></a>
 ## Right-To-Left Theme

-If you would like your application to use a "right-to-left" theme, you should call the `useRightToLeftTheme` method in the `booted` method of your `SparkServiceProvider`:
+If you would like your application to use a "right-to-left" theme, you should call the `useRightToLeftTheme` method in the `boot` method of your `SparkServiceProvider`:

     Spark::useRightToLeftTheme();